bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 Denotes the parameter contained within an individual file of a quantitative parametric image.

-Changes to the specification is REQUIRED to expand or to modify the following table.
+Changes to the specification are REQUIRED to expand or to modify the following table.

 | Name                                                   | _suffix   | _suffix type | Description                                                                                                                                                                                                                                                                          |